Collision Probabilities for Continuous-Time Systems Without Sampling [with Appendices]: Computing

-In existing work, \citet{patil2012estimating} propose a Gaussian approximation for the anthropic distribution $\pibar_i$ (or analogously, anthropic belief $\pi_i$) at each timestep $t_i$.
-This is attractive because it implies $\pibar_i$ can be propagated in parallel with $\bbar_i$.
-Likewise, we can consider approximating $\pibar_i$ by conditioning on safety (via a recursive Gaussian approximation) at each prior timestep
+In existing work, \citet{patil2012estimating} propose a Gaussian approximation for the anthropic distribution $\pi_k$ (or analogously, anthropic belief $\pi_k$) at each timestep $t_k$.
+This is attractive because it implies $\pi_k$ can be propagated in parallel with $b_k$.
+Specifically, consider approximating $\pi_k$ by conditioning on safety (via a recursive Gaussian approximation) at each prior timestep

 We refer the interested reader to their paper for implementation details.